oddthread/ote/readme.txt

         Building ode:

-If you're running windows first download the opl, and ode repositories from https://github.com/oddthread/
+If you're running windows first download the opl, osg, and ode repositories from https://github.com/oddthread/

 After you have the three repositories in the same directory, open a command prompt in windows, cd to the ode directory and run the rebuild batch file.
 You have to have SDL2 installed as well from libsdl.org and the microsoft C compiler that you get with Visual Studio.